jmbucknall/EZDSL/ezdsl.md

 In the old days, I used to religiously install every version of Delphi whenever I had a new PC, or repaved an existing one.
 No more, I'm afraid.
 I could create a set of VMs and install a version of Delphi in each, but...
 I have better things to do with my life.
-So, I no longer know if this code compiles in Delphi 1 through Delphi vCurrent-1.
-It probably does, I haven't changed anything nastily, but caveat emptor.
-I only have Delphi XE installed these days.

-I will warn you now that 3.04 is going to be the last version that will be multi-Delphi capable.
-The next one I will strip out all those IFDEFs, convert all that BASM to Pascal, and make the code compile in 32-bit and 64-bit Delphi XE2.
-ONLY.
+So I've got XE6 installed in a VM and perhaps in the future I'll have a later version.